Thanks for volunteering with Special Olympics! Our Volunteer Resources page links to many of our commonly used

 Concussion Awareness Training for Coaches

 All volunteers who act in a coaching capacity at any point are required to complete a Concussion Awareness Training once every three years.
 The course can be completed through the NFHS here.

 Class A Adult (18+) Volunteer Application

 Volunteers ages 18+ who are serving in a position of authority with our athletes and program are required to submit a Class A adult application.
-A current Class A volunteer must verify the new volunteer's identity before the application is considered complete.
-The application includes a release authorizing us to submit a background check using the information provided by the volunteer to ensure his or her eligibility.
-The volunteer must be cleared by our Director of Volunteer Services prior to engaging in Class A volunteer service.
-Every three years, we resubmit a background check if the volunteer is still involved.
+The application includes a release authorizing us to request a background check using the information provided by the volunteer to ensure his or her eligibility.
+The volunteer must be cleared by Special Olympics Virginia prior to engaging in Class A volunteer service.
+Every three years, all Class A components must be renewed in order to remain eligible.

 Class A Minor (Under 18) Volunteer Application